 The lanes of the Stow Street bridge in Kent have been narrowed to prevent further damage after the county engineer discovered minor degradation.
+The bridge is pictured here in March 2022.
 Wendy DiAlesandro/The Portager

 A bridge on Newton Falls Road has been out since September 2021, but good news is just around the corner.